kite-sdk/kite-docs/using-kite-properties.md

 title: Using Kite Properties
 ---

 Kite gives you the option of changing settings of existing system properties to enhance performance.
-You also have the option of creating custom properties.
+You also have the option of creating custom properties for additional control over how Kite reads or writes your data.

 ## Setting Kite Properties